5 Best Pillows for Upper Back Pain and Tight Shoulders

 Shredded memory foam filling lets you dial in the precise height that matches your shoulder width and sleep position.
 This eliminates the guesswork with fixed-height pillows where you’re stuck with whatever loft the manufacturer decided on.

-The adjustment process takes some testing—you’ll likely need to try different fill amounts over several nights—but once you find the right configuration, the pillow maintains that height.
+The adjustment process takes some testing.
+You’ll likely need to try different fill amounts over several nights, but once you find the right configuration, the pillow maintains that height.
 Users with broad shoulders frequently add extra fill beyond what comes standard, while smaller-framed individuals remove filling to avoid neck cranking.

 The shredded construction also helps with the heat retention problem that comes with with solid memory foam blocks.
 Air circulates through the pillow rather than getting trapped, which matters if you’ve been frustrated by “cooling gel” claims that don’t deliver.